History of Barnwell County

-Also the Native Americans, and later colonists, visited Healing Springs, the site of a natural spring.
-Boasting of the water’s curative powers, Native Americans brought wounded Revolutionary War soldiers to Healing Springs as well.
+Also, the Native Americans, and later colonists, visited Healing Springs, the site of a natural spring.
+Boasting the water's curative powers, Native Americans brought wounded Revolutionary War soldiers to Healing Springs as well.

 In 1944, L.P.
 Boylston made a legal footnote when he deeded the one acre of land the spring is located on to "God."

 Like other towns in Barnwell County, Blackville grew up around the railroad.
 The Blackville public library is stationed in the town's old train depot on Solomon Blatt Avenue.

 For a time in the 1870s, Blackville was the county seat of Barnwell County.
 Blackville has a population of around 2,973 people.